-When your thighs jiggle when you walk or your saddlebags are falling toward your knees, leg wraps to pull up and tighten your thighs may sound like a good idea.
+When your thighs jiggle when you walk or your saddlebags are falling toward your knees, leg wraps to pull up and tighten your thighs might sound like a good idea.
 There's no proof, however, that full body wraps or wraps that target a certain area have any lasting effects on your weight or body shape.
-You may experience a temporary loss of inches to thighs or tightening due to fluid loss and compression, but most people who try these treatments are looking for a permanent, and not a temporary fix.

-Body wraps in general claim to take inches off your wrapped parts.
-Spas report that the detoxification process, which comes not just from the sweating under the wrap but from the herbs and minerals applied to the wrap, causes you to lose inches.
+Body wraps, in general, claim to take inches off your wrapped parts through a detoxification process, which comes not just from the sweating under the wrap but from the herbs and minerals applied to the wrap, causes you to lose inches.
 Detoxification supposedly draws impurities from your lymphatic system and makes the body better at burning fat and eliminating waste products.
 However, there is no science to back up this claim.

 If you think you need to lose a few inches in your thighs for a major occasion and decide to try a wrap, you may be pleasantly surprised to find your pants gliding over your thighs somewhat more easily.
-You may not be able to duplicate the result in a few days, though when you regain the water weight and when your compressed skin slowly begins to resume its normal shape.
+You might not be able to duplicate the result in a few days, though when you regain the water weight and when your compressed skin slowly begins to resume its normal shape.
 In other words, leg wraps don't give permanent results.
-Susie Ellis, president of SpaFinder Inc. compares it to a spray-on tan, as quoted in a 2008 "Seattle Times" article.